-The Role of RMC Directors
+The Role of the RMC Director(s)

 RMC Directors are also bound by fiduciary duties are those which involve trust and the precedence created is that directors ‘are bound to use fair and reasonable diligence in the management of their company’s affairs and ‘to act honestly and implicitly to the benefit of the company’s shareholders, creditors and employees’.

 In other words, the directors will act in the best interest of all concerned parties.